ICD-10 Code for Paranoid Schizophrenia

 - Social withdrawal

-To meet the criteria for a diagnosis of paranoid schizophrenia, individuals must exhibit these symptoms for at least one month, including at least one core symptom such as hallucinations or delusions [source:3].
+For a diagnosis of paranoid schizophrenia, individuals must display these symptoms for a minimum of one month, including at least one core symptom such as hallucinations or delusions [source:3].

 Common Related ICD-10 Codes